TouchInstinct/TIKotlinCodegen/README.md

-Swagger Codegen Generator for kotlin android client with Retrofit2 and Moshi
+Swagger Codegen Generator for kotlin android client.
+Restrictions:
+* The project must use Retrofit2, Moshi, Coroutines
+* Authentication and Authorization security scheme:
+  * HTTP authentication schemes (they use the Authorization header):
+    - Basic
+    - Bearer
+  * API keys in headers